-Plant ecology lectures and field work dealing with the nature, measurement and inter-relationships of vegetation, soils and climate.
+Plant ecology lectures and practical work in the field and the laboratory dealing with the nature, measurement and inter-relationships of vegetation, soils and climate.

 Plant physiology: the physiology of the cell and the whole plant in relation to water and solutes.
 Growth and development.
 An introduction to photosynthesis and respiration.